spe-uob/2021-ARMessaging/README.md

 Once you have acquired the service account key file, update the current `service-account-file.json` to the new json file that you have acquired.

 ## Blog ##
-Our [blog](https://sky-write.github.io/) contains all the documentation as well as updates on the development process.
+Our [blog](https://sky-write.github.io/) is regularly updated on the development process.

+### Documentation ###
+You can find the documentation here: https://sky-write.github.io/docs